Our Camas 2045

 - Prioritize actions that benefit overburdened communities that will be most impacted by natural hazards due to climate change.

 Clark County recently completed an analysis of local and regional climate data, including GHG emissions and vehicle miles traveled, which provides a benchmark for Camas to reduce GHGs and vehicle miles traveled through our comprehensive plan.
-The upcoming Community Summit on October 22, 2024, and other events will provide opportunities for community members to contribute ideas on how we can reduce our emissions and improve Camas’ climate resiliency.
+A variety of community events will provide opportunities for community members to contribute ideas on how we can reduce our emissions and improve Camas’ climate resiliency.

 Our Camas 2045 is guided by three advisory committees – the Community Advisory Committee (CAC), Project Advisory Committee (PAC), and Climate Policy Advisory Team (CPAT).
 The committees review and comment on draft products, guide public outreach and engagement efforts, provide technical and professional direction, act as liaisons to specific interest groups, and act as champions of Our Camas 2045.
 Committee rosters and meeting summaries can be found under the Project Documents tab on the right side of this page.

-Multiple outreach events have and will continue to be held to provide community members with opportunities to engage in the planning process and share your ideas.
-Recent events included the Our Camas 2045 table at First Fridays, Camas Days, and the Community Summit.
-In the future, fun and engaging community events will provide additional activities for Camas community members to share their ideas.
-Bookmark this page to learn about future events or sign up to receive project updates.
+Multiple outreach events have been, and will continue to be, held to provide community members with opportunities to engage in the planning process and share your ideas.
+Previous events included the Our Camas 2045 table at First Fridays, the Farmer's Market, and Camas Days, and two Community Summits.
 An overview of the project schedule is provided below.

-In conjunction with Our Camas 2045, the City is concurrently developing a subarea plan for downtown Camas.
+In conjunction with Our Camas 2045, the City has developed a draft Subarea Plan for Downtown Camas.
 Our Downtown Camas 2045 will set a more detailed vision for Downtown Camas.